sagardewani/doggo/user-stories.md

 - The frontend uses the fetch method to call the GET /vendors API.
 - User can view the list of all vendors.
 - Loading and error states are handled gracefully.
+- The API call logic should be placed in `api/vendors.ts`.

 ---